Single-variable definite integrals are first introduced to compute the area bounded by a set of curves.

-If this way of computing volumes is valid, find the volume below the surface and above the rectangle
+If this is valid, find the volume below the surface and above the rectangle

-We used the area interpretation of the Riemann sum for a single-variable integral to go one dimension higher into double integration.
-We used such double integrals to find the volume of two solid regions.
+We used the Riemann sum for a single-variable integral to go one dimension higher into double integration.
+Such double integrals find the volume of solid regions among many other things.

 This is just the beginning of a long story we'll take up again in the Multiple Integrals chapter.
-There, we'll learn how to integrate over more interesting domains, when multiple integrals can be evaluated as nested single-variable integrals, how techniques like -substitution work in higher dimensions, and a few applications of multiple integrals in physics, engineering, and probability.
+There, we'll integrate over more interesting domains, and apply multiple integrals to physics, engineering, and probability problems.

 We hope you enjoyed this brief introduction to the basic ideas underlying multivariable calculus.